-Organizations today are more concerned today than ever before about their data being stolen, which can cause them and their constituents financial and business consequence.
-Companies are aware that they need to identify any security vulnerabilities present in their products early on in the process, which is why static application security testing (SAST) and dynamic application security testing (DAST) are quickly becoming an integral part of software development processes.
+Companies are aware that they need to identify any security vulnerabilities present in their products early on in the process, which is why SAST and DAST are quickly becoming integral parts of software development processes.

 Static Application Security Testing (SAST)